Who Is Nicodemus in the Bible? Story and Why He Matters

 He also matters because he gives hope to honest seekers.
 Nicodemus does not arrive with perfect understanding.
 He arrives with incomplete light and real questions.
 Jesus does not turn him away.
 Instead, Jesus meets him directly and speaks to the deepest need underneath his confusion.

-His story also encourages people whose faith feels slow or quiet.
+His story also encourages readers whose faith feels slow or quiet.
 Not every step of obedience is dramatic.
 Sometimes growth begins with a private conversation, then a small word of courage, and later a more visible act of loyalty.
 Nicodemus shows that movement toward Jesus can be real even before it looks fully settled.

 Key Bible passages about Nicodemus